pomerium/documentation/content/docs/get-started/fundamentals/core/tcp-routes.md

 - [**Build Advanced Policies**](/docs/get-started/fundamentals/advanced-policies)
 - [**Build Advanced Routes**](/docs/get-started/fundamentals/advanced-routes)

 Each tutorial builds on the same configuration files.
-In this tutorial, you’ll build routes to several services and proxy TCP connections to these services with Pomerium CLI.
+In this tutorial, you'll build routes to several services and proxy TCP connections to these services with Pomerium CLI.

 :::